gdalle/phd-resources/_pages/general/writing.md

 - [Markdown guide](https://www.markdownguide.org/) : A step-by-step guide to everything you can do with Markdown
 - [Pandoc](https://pandoc.org/) : Universal text file converter, works very well with Markdown
+- [Obsidian](https://obsidian.md/) : Organize and connect references and notes using Markdown, following the Zettelkasten method
+- [Zettlr](https://www.zettlr.com/) : An alternative to Obsidian

 ### LaTeX